NguyenPhuDuc307/file-storage/README.md

 - Store files using `Upload`, `GetFile`, `Delete` methods
 - Interact with the file on the screen interface

-Before coming to this guide, please refer to [Introduction to relationships](https://github.com/NguyenPhuDuc307/introduction-relationship).
+Before coming to this guide, please refer to [Part 8: Introduction to relationships](https://github.com/NguyenPhuDuc307/introduction-relationship).

 ## Add a new `Image` field